defenwycke/bitcoin-unified-data-standard/README.md

 ## Status

-BUDS v1 is a draft intended for review, experimentation, and integration into node or policy engines (e.g., Bitcoin Ghost, custom miners, research tools).
+The current BUDS draft (v0.1.x series) is intended for review, experimentation, and integration into node or policy engines (e.g., custom miners, research tools).

 No consensus changes.
 No required policies.